 Dubbed the “Parliamentary Friends of Gun Control” the group was apparently formed by Labor MP Andrew Leigh and Walter Mikac over a dinner conversation.
 Yes, this is more of the same tired old antics from professional victim Mikac who once claimed “his letter to John Howard” was the catalyst for the National Firearms Agreement, when in fact the laws were already drawn up as early as 1991 and John Howard freely admitted he already had them ready to go.
-Isn’t it just amazing how Walter seems to “come up” with all these “ideas?”

 When Mikac wants to campaign as hard for a royal commission or coronial inquiry into the many unanswered questions about the events of Port Arthur, as he does continuing his 20 year crusade to collectively punish those not responsible for a crime committed with illegally acquired firearms, we might take him seriously.
-No chance of that ever happening.

 They aren’t the Judean People’s Front, they’re the People’s Front of Judeah.

-Yes, it’s lines like this that have us incredibly convinced:
+It’s lines like this that have us incredibly convinced: